New Rights for Independent Contractors in New York

 In the current gig economy where freelancing continues to grow, these remedies are welcome.
 Before, freelancers had few resources for collecting past-due payments or responding to abusive practices.
 New York City offers new empowerment for this group of workers that often face hardship due to lacking the same protection as employees.

-If you need assistance navigating your rights granted by these laws, the Law Office of Christopher Q. Davis offers the dedication and knowledge needed to make your freelancing life easier.
+If you need assistance navigating your rights granted by these laws, the Working Solutions Law Firm offers the dedication and knowledge needed to make your freelancing life easier.
 Contact us today at (646) 430-7930 to schedule a free case evaluation if you face past-due payments, discrimination or other illegal treatment by a hiring party.